we-made/WeBook/README.md

 Path to the main application logo.
 Shown on login screen, sidemenu, etc..

 ### FULLCALENDAR_LICENSEKEY
 The FullCalendar License Key.
 Needed for rendering FullCalendar.
 In non-commercial use cases one can use the trial key.
 But in commercial context you need to use a valid key.
 WeBook is written with the premium version of FullCalendar in mind, so it is important this is dealt with.
+If the project is open source, the `'GPL-My-Project-Is-Open-Source'` key can be used instead.

 ### ASSET_SERVER_URL
 Links to an asset server, that serves assets that can because of license constraints not be included in the repository.
 The way we run this internally on our environments is to simply use an NGINX server that serves out  or MDBOOTSTRAP assets to our development instances.